Anita Neville

 Anita Ruth Neville PC OM (born July 22, 1942) is a Canadian politician from Manitoba, who has served as the province's 26th lieutenant governor since 2022.
-She was elected to the House of Commons of Canada as a Liberal in the general election of 2000.
+She was also a Liberal member of the House of Commons of Canada, first being elected in the general election of 2000.
 She was re-elected in 2004, 2006, and 2008.
 After serving for more than ten years, she lost her seat in the election of 2011.

-Neville is the first Jewish lieutenant governor of Manitoba and the third who is female.
+In 2022, Prime Minister Justin Trudeau, through Governor General Mary Simon, appointed Neville to succeed Janice Filmon as lieutenant governor of Manitoba.
+She is the first Jewish lieutenant governor of Manitoba and the third who is female.

 Early life and career

 Neville was born in Winnipeg, Manitoba.
 She earned a Bachelor of Arts degree in political science from the University of Manitoba.
 Before entering political life, Neville worked as an economic development consultant for the province of Manitoba.
 She was a director of Workforce 2000 and the Winnipeg Core Area Initiative and Employment Training Program, and has also been involved in the Law Society of Manitoba and the Winnipeg Jewish Child and Family organization.
 During the 1990s, she was a member of the Canadian delegation which was responsible for monitoring elections in post-war Bosnia and Herzegovina.

 Neville was for several years a school trustee on the Winnipeg School Board, representing Ward One in the Winnipeg School Division from 1986 to 2000.
 Neville regularly topped the poll in her three-member constituency.
 She served as Chair of the Board for five years (1987–1989; 1996–1998), and also chaired its finance committee for some time.